| |

 lost in our knee-jerk enthusiasm for

 puritanism.
-We live in an age when, if
+We live in an age when such

-again; I looked up at the cross, and
+the rise again.
+I looked up at the cross,

 the opposite wall is a simple memorial to